 Statement of Policy

 This policy and associated guidance covers a well-defined and organized approach for vulnerability management to reduce infrastructure risks and integrate with patch management.
-To ensure confidentiality, integrity, and availability of WashU systems Information Security Office (ISO) and Information Technology (IT) will develop a documented vulnerability management process for the efficient and effective assessment and mitigation of IT infrastructure risks.
+To ensure confidentiality, integrity, and availability of WashU systems Office of Information Security (OIS) and Information Technology (IT) will develop a documented vulnerability management process for the efficient and effective assessment and mitigation of IT infrastructure risks.